sumitbiddu/real-world-testing-project/README.md

-# Project 1 – E-commerce QA Testing Portfolio
+# Project 1 – Real World QA Testing (E-commerce System)

+## Overview

-This project demonstrates my approach to testing a real-world e-commerce application from a QA perspective.
-It focuses on functional testing, exploratory testing, defect reporting, and understanding system behavior under different user conditions.
+This project demonstrates how I approach testing a real-world e-commerce application from a QA perspective.
+Instead of focusing only on writing test cases, I focus on understanding how the system behaves under real user conditions, including edge cases, failures, and unexpected actions.

+The goal is to show **how I think as a QA engineer**, not just what I test.

 ---

-## 📌 Project Overview

-In this project, I simulate testing an e-commerce platform covering key user flows such as login, checkout, and basic application behavior.

-The goal is not just to validate features, but to identify risks, edge cases, and real-world issues that can affect user experience.

----

-## 🧪 What This Project Covers
+## What I tested

-### 1. Test Scenarios
+### 1. Functional Testing
-- Login functionality testing
+- Login functionality validation
-- Positive and negative test cases
-- Edge case identification
+- Input field validations
+- Expected user flows

-### 2. Bug Reporting
+### 2. Negative Testing
-- Realistic defect documentation
-- Severity and impact analysis
+- Invalid credentials handling
+- SQL injection attempts
-- Reproduction steps and expected vs actual results
+- Empty and malformed inputs

 ### 3. Exploratory Testing
-- Unscripted testing approach
+- Page refresh during checkout
+- Rapid user actions
-- System behavior under unexpected user actions
+- System behavior under unexpected usage

-- Risk identification beyond test cases
+### 4. Defect Identification
+- Logged realistic production-like bugs
+- Focused on impact and user risk
+- Highlighted system reliability issues

-### 4. Automation Mapping
+### 5. Automation Approach
-- Selenium (POM approach)
-- Cucumber BDD framework
+- Identified stable flows for automation
+- Used Page Object Model (POM) structure
-- Key flow automation strategy
+- Mapped manual scenarios to automation candidates

 ---

-## 🧠 My QA Approach
+## How I think as a QA

-While testing, I focus on how real users interact with the system rather than only following predefined test cases.

-I try to identify:
-- Edge cases
-- System weaknesses
+My approach is not limited to executing test cases.

+I focus on:
+- Where the system can fail in real usage
-- Business impact of issues
+- What risks impact users the most
-- Behavior under unusual conditions
+- What should be tested first under time pressure
+- What should NOT be automated or over-tested

+I believe good QA is about **risk detection, not just validation**.

 ---

-## 📊 Key Focus Areas
+## Key testing mindset used in this project

-- Functional correctness
-- Data validation
-- User experience issues
-- System reliability under edge conditions
+- Think like a real user, not just a tester
+- Focus on system behavior under stress or unexpected actions
+- Prioritize critical business flows over minor UI checks
+- Identify gaps that could impact production stability

 ---

-## 🔗 Project Flow
+## Project Flow

-Test Scenarios → Exploratory Testing → Bug Identification → Automation Coverage
+Test Scenarios → Exploratory Testing → Bug Identification → Automation Mapping

-This represents my end-to-end QA thinking process.
+This represents a realistic QA lifecycle approach used in enterprise environments.

 ---

-## 🛠 Tools & Technologies
+## Tools & Concepts

-- Selenium WebDriver
+- Selenium WebDriver (Automation concept)
-- Cucumber (BDD)
+- Cucumber (BDD approach)
 - Manual Testing Techniques
+- Exploratory Testing
+- Risk-based Testing

+---

+## Final Note

+This project is designed to show my QA mindset, not just documentation skills.
+It reflects how I approach real-world systems, identify risks, and prioritize testing based on impact.